svassi04/champsim_helper_scripts/README.md

 -----

-# Memory Access and Trace Analysis Tools for ChampSim
+# Memory Access and Trace Analysis Tools for ChampSim for the version here https://github.com/svassi04/RRIP_work/tree/main

 This document outlines new functionality added to a ChampSim binary and provides a set of scripts for analyzing memory access patterns and trace files.